wkoszek/lastpass-ansible/README.md

 	cd ~/Projects/my_web_app

-To initialize everything, do:
+Now do:

 	lastpass-ansible --init

-This will create a new 30-character long password and put it in `Ansible_Vault/my_web_app` LastPass hierarchy.
-If you want to "transfer" your vault file `secrets.yml` to `lastpass-ansible`, copy the new password to clipboard:
+This will create a new "site" in LastPass in the hierarchy `Ansible_Vault/my_web_app`.
+It'll also generate a 30-character password for this site.

+**If you want to stick to your current Vault password**

+Just go to LastPass, edit the site in `Ansible_Vault/my_web_app` and put your password there.
+Save.

+**If you want to use the new password:**

 	lpass show -c -p Ansible_Vault/my_web_app

-And just re-key (change password) for your existing vault:

 	ansible-vault rekey secrets.yml

-Type your old password, and paste your new password.
+First command copies the newly generated password to the clipboard, and the second one will replace the old password with the new one.
+It's so called re-keying the Vault.
+Clear the clipboard afterwards.

+# More details and custom settings

 File `.lastpass-ansible.conf` has been created along with the password.
-You can remove this file if the hierarchy `Ansible_Vault/....` is fine with you.

-# More details and custom settings
+It just tells `lastpass-ansible` which LastPass site to use to get the proper password.
+If you're fine with `Ansible_Vault/...`, then you can remove this file.
+It's a default lookup location.

-If you're a picky person and you don't like `Ansible_Vault` OR you want to point `lastpass-ansible` to an existing hierarchy of Vaults, just stick it to `.lastpass-ansible.conf`.
+If you're a picky person and you don't like `Ansible_Vault` OR you want to point `lastpass-ansible` to an existing hierarchy of sites in LastPass, just stick it to `.lastpass-ansible.conf`.
 It's format is very easy:

 	# lastpass-ansible configuration file.
 For more details read:
 	# https://github.com/wkoszek/lastpass-ansible
 	MyWebSites/my_web_app

+And it'll work.
 The order of lookup for this LastPass site name is:

 1. `.lastpass-ansible.conf` file
 2. `LASTPASS_ANSIBLE_NAME` environment variable